 The research has two outcomes.
 Firstly, blog articles sharing the results of my data research into film projects on Kickstarter, Indiegogo and other crowdfunding platforms.
 It’s going to take a few weeks to publish it all as there’s so much but eventually it will all end up on here for free.

 Secondly, a short online course called ‘A Crash Course In Crowdfunding for Filmmakers‘.
 This is everything you need to know to get started running a crowdfunding campaign for your film.
-Click here to find out more and for free previews of the lessons.

 Up first, here are the top-line stats on the 47,809 film crowdfunding campaigns launched on Kickstarter between their inception in April 2009 and October 2015.
 In summary…

 - Film projects on Kickstarter have an average success rate of 43%